Yevgeny Zamyatin: Early life

-1905: Revolt and Repression
+1905: Revolt and repression

 Zamyatin later recalled the Russian Revolution of 1905 as follows: "In those years, being a Bolshevik meant following the line of greatest resistance, and I was a Bolshevik at that time.
 In the fall of 1905 there were strikes, and the dark Nevsky Prospekt was pierced by a searchlight from the Admiralty Building.
 October 17.
 Meetings in the universities."

 In December 1905, Zamyatin agreed to hide in his flat a paper bag filled with the explosive pyroxylin.
 The following day, he and thirty other Bolsheviks were arrested by the Okhrana inside their "revolutionary headquarters of the Vyborg district, at the very moment when plans and pistols of various types were spread out on the table."

 After being arrested and beaten up, Zamyatin managed to smuggle a note out of the prison, instructing his fellow Bolsheviks, "to remove everything compromising from my room and the rooms of my four comrades."
 Although this was immediately done, Zamyatin did not know of it until much later.
 During the months he spent in solitary confinement, Zamyatin recalled that he had almost daily nightmares about the paper bag in his flat containing pyroxylin.

 In the spring of 1906, Zamyatin was released and sent into exile in his native Tambov Governorate.
 However, Zamyatin later wrote that he could not stand life among the devoutly Russian Orthodox peasantry of Lebedyan.
 Therefore, he escaped and returned to Saint Petersburg where he lived illegally before moving to Helsinki, in the Grand Duchy of Finland.

 After illegally returning to St. Petersburg, "disguised, clean-shaven, with a pince-nez astride my nose," Zamyatin began to write fiction as a hobby.
 He was arrested and exiled a second time in 1911.
 He later recalled, "I lived first in an empty dacha at Sestroretsk, then, in winter, in Lakhta.
 There amidst snow, solitude, quiet, I wrote A Provincial Tale."

-Life as a naval engineer
+Return to St. Petersburg, visit to England

-In 1913, Zamyatin was granted an amnesty as part of the celebrations for 300-years of rule by the House of Romanov and granted the right to return to St. Petersburg.
+In 1913, Zamyatin was granted an amnesty as part of the celebrations for 300 years of rule by the House of Romanov and granted the right to return to St. Petersburg.
 His A Provincial Tale, which satirized life in a small Russian town, was immediately published and brought him a degree of fame.
 The next year he was tried and acquitted for defaming the Imperial Russian Army in his story Na Kulichkakh (At the World's End).
 He continued to contribute articles to Marxist newspapers.
 After graduating as an engineer for the Imperial Russian Navy, Zamyatin worked professionally at home and abroad.